dollplayer2501/angle_minus_five_degrees/README.md

 - Setting a virtual space that is twice the size of the displayed image.
   See `./angle_minus_five_degrees.conf`
-- Changing the center point in code is relatively easy to fix.
+- Changing the center point in this theme is relatively easy to fix.
   See `THEME_POSITION` of `./angle_minus_five_degrees.lua`
 - The width of the lower left panel is linked to width of the string of today's date (full).
 - Each module/scripts is/are using [`conky_parse('${updates}')`](https://conky.cc/variables#updates) to do some lazy processing.